Unveiling the Benefits of Social Support for Mental Health and Brain Function

 Cultural influences also play a pivotal part in the therapeutic process, as they shape our understanding of what constitutes’support’.’

-In some cultures, for instance, emotional may be discouraged while other cultures may encourage group solidarity over individualism.
+In some cultures, for instance, emotional expression may be discouraged while other cultures may encourage group solidarity over individualism.

 Therapists must navigate these cultural nuances carefully to ensure their approach aligns with their clients’ cultural values and expectations.